krassowski/gsea-api/README.md

 <GeneSets 'c2.cp.kegg' with 186 gene sets>
 ```

-This object can be passed to any of the supporteed GSEA implementations; please see below for a detailed description of the `GeneSets` object.
+This object can be passed to any of the supported GSEA implementations; please see below for a detailed description of the `GeneSets` object.

 ### `GeneSets` objects